Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 The Unique Characteristics of Saison

-When I first started exploring the world of French craft beer, saison was one of those styles that kept popping up.
-It’s a beer that’s hard to pin down, and honestly, that’s part of its charm.
-Unlike many other beer styles with strict rules, saison is pretty flexible.
-You’ll often find it described as a farmhouse ale, and that really captures its essence.
-It’s got this wonderful complexity, often with fruity and spicy notes that come from the yeast.
-Sometimes it’s a bit tart, sometimes it has a subtle sweetness, and it usually finishes nice and dry, making it super refreshing.
+When I first started messing around with French craft beer, saison was one of those styles that kept showing up.
+It’s a beer that’s kind of hard to pin down, and honestly that’s part of why people like it so much.
+While many other beer styles have strict little rules, saison-style beer feels more flexible, more loose, if you know what I mean.
+You’ll usually hear it described as a farmhouse ale, and that phrase really sort of lands the idea.
+There’s often this neat complexity to it, with fruity, and spicy little impressions that seem to come mostly from the yeast.
+Sometimes it leans toward tartness, sometimes you get a quiet hint of sweetness, then it generally finishes nice and dry, which makes it feel really refreshing.

 Here’s a quick look at some common saison characteristics: